Copyright © www.farylmusic.com

 In September 2012, Faryl had the honour of singing in front of HRH Prince Edward the Earl of Wessex, at the Duke of Edingburgh Cup prize giving dinner, Windsor Castle.

 To round off 2012, Faryl will be touring with The International Harp Ensemble.
 The tour is called 'The Magic of a Thousand Strings' and Faryl will be singing a wide range of music from Ave Maria to Leonard Cohen's haunting Hallelujah.
-The tour will continue into 2013.
+The tour continued into 2013.

 In February 2013, Faryl was asked by Lady Elsie Robson to sing at the Sir Bobby Robson Memorial event where she sung a duet with Russell Watson.